josmar-crwdstffng/angular/aio/content/guide/ngmodule-faq.md

 These aren't entry components.

 The bootstrapped root `AppComponent` is an *entry component*.
-True, its selector matches an element tag in `index.html`.
+True, its selector matches an element in `index.html`.
 But `index.html` isn't a component template and the `AppComponent` selector doesn't match an element in any component template.

 Components in route definitions are also *entry components*.